sbrudenell/btrfs2s3/README.md

 dependencies for some reason, so these version mixtures often break things.
 The simplest fix for this is to use `pip install --ignore-installed`.

+# Versioning

+`btrfs2s3` adheres to [Semantic Versioning v2.0.0](https://semver.org/spec/v2.0.0.html).
+Any breaking changes will result in a major version bump.

+I have not yet released v0.1.0.

+I have not yet finalized plans for a public API.

 # Config

 Minimal example: